McPherson ERI Vision Science Poster Session Draws a Crowd Guest Lecturers Bring Neuromagic to the HSLC November, 2015

-Following the poster session will be the McPherson ERI Distinguished Guest Lecture, which is open to all.
-This year's speakers are Drs.
-Susana Martinez-Conde and Stephen Macknik (Professors of Ophthalmology, Neurology and Physiology, & Pharmacology at SUNY Downstate Medical Center in New York City), founders of the new discipline of neuromagic.
-Their talk, which will focus on cognitive neuroscience and illusions, promises to be an absorbing introduction to their studies.
-Please join us in HSLC 1335, 5:45-6:45pm, for this event.
+Following the poster session, Drs.
+Susana Martinez-Conde and Stephen Macknik (Professors at SUNY Downstate Medical Center in New York City and founders of the new discipline of neuromagic) gave the annual MERI Distinguished Guest Lecture.
+Their talk focused on the cognitive neuroscience of illusions, and was an absorbing introduction to their studies.

-Dr. Alice McPherson will be presented with UW-Madison's Distinguished Alumni Award, the highest honor given by the Wisconsin Alumni Association, at the Chancellor's Lunch on Thursday, October 15th.
-In announcing the award, the WAA cited Dr. McPherson's establishment of the Retina Research Foundation, along with her "impressive" support for the University of Wisconsin (including her critical help in establishing the McPherson Eye Research Institute.)
-Congratulations to Dr. McPherson!
+Dr. Alice McPherson was presented with UW-Madison's Distinguished Alumni Award, the highest honor given by the Wisconsin Alumni Association, at the Chancellor's Luncheon on Thursday, October 15th.
+In announcing the award, the WAA cited Dr. McPherson's establishment of the Retina Research Foundation, along with her "impressive" support for the University of Wisconsin (including her critical assistance in establishing the McPherson Eye Research Institute.)
+While in Madison, Dr. McPherson also visited McPherson House, the learning community at the School of Medicine and Public Health that is named for her.

 Member Highlight: Nader Sheibani, Ophthalmology and Visual Sciences